Farm Management Internship

 To apply:

-Send resume and cover letter, that includes below information, to Lauren Festa: laurenfesta@growinggardens.org with your name and “Full Season Farm Management Intern Application” in the subject line.
+Send resume and cover letter that includes below information to Sarah Kell: sarah@growinggardens.org with your name and “Full Season Farm Management Intern Application” in the subject line.

 In your cover letter, please include: